 This paper develops a highly accurate and efficient global nonlinear solution method for dynamic stochastic general equilibrium models in the sequence space.
-The method updates the predicted equilibrium path using the whole sequence of realized allocations in the past iteration based on the accurate conditional expectation in each period, sharply satisfying the dynamic consistency.
-Neither a parametric law of motion nor parametrized expectation is necessary for the implementation.
-The method applies to a wide range of models with and without micro-level heterogeneity.
-Moreover, it allows theoretical characterization of the conditions under which a sufficient statistic approach can be used for complex aggregate states, including distributions.
+The method computes conditional expectations of future value or policy functions by contingently combining the previous iteration's realizations.
+Neither parametrized expectation nor law of motion is necessary for the implementation.
+It efficiently handles rich heterogeneity and occasionally binding constraints.
+The method also provides theoretical foundations for dimensional reduction in complex state spaces based on sufficient statistics.
 Despite its simple implementation, the computation is highly efficient, bypassing fixed-point problems in each iteration, including non-trivial market clearing conditions.